 If no events are listed in the timeline, consider increasing the size of the date range as described below.

 To set a date/time range to report on, add a filter using one of the following methods:

-Verify the start and end times are correct for your date/time range and change them if required, for example, if you select Last 7 days from the DATE RANGE drop-down at 3 PM on March 21 2019, the following date/time ranges are reported: Mar 14, 2019 12 AM to Mar 21, 2019 12 AM.
-Note the end time is 12 AM but if you want to view all the events for today, change the end time to 3 PM.
+Verify the start and end times are correct for your date/time range and change them if required, for example, if you select Last 7 days from the Date Range drop-down at 3 PM on March 21 2019, the following date/time ranges are reported: Mar 14, 2019 12 AM to Mar 21, 2019 12 AM.
+Note the end time is 12 AM.
+If you want to view all events for today, change the end time to 3 PM.

 To filter on these parameters:

-Select excludes if the value of the parameter in the CloudTrail logs should not match the value or regular expression specified in the condition, for example, specify Region excludes us-west-1 if you do not want the filter to return data generated in the us-west-
+- Select excludes if the value of the parameter in the CloudTrail logs should not match the value or regular expression specified in the condition, for example, specify Region excludes us-west-1 if you do not want the filter to return data generated in that region.